Cold, Dry Weather Predicted For Lahore - UrduPoint

 Cold, Dry Weather Predicted For Lahore

+The Pakistan Meteorological Department (PMD) on Friday predicted a cold and dry weather for Lahore

-LAHORE, (UrduPoint / Pakistan Point News - 23rd Nov, 2024) Cold and dry weather is forecast for Lahore and other parts of Punjab, according to Pakistan Meteorological Department (PMD) officials.
+LAHORE, (UrduPoint / Pakistan Point News - 29th Nov, 2024) The Pakistan Meteorological Department (PMD) on Friday predicted a cold and dry weather for Lahore.

-They reported that continental air is dominating most regions of the country, with a shallow westerly wave expected to influence the upper areas.

-The forecast predicts predominantly cold and dry conditions across most of the country.
-However, smog and fog patches are likely to appear in the plains of Punjab and upper Sindh during the early morning and nighttime hours.
+However, partly cloudy weather with light rain-wind/thunderstorm is expected in isolated places in Murree, Galliyat, Rawalpindi, Attock, Chakwal, Jhelum, Mianwali, Bhakkar, Layyah, Multan, Noorpur Thal, Sargodha and Dera Ghazi Khan in afternoon.

+Light rain is also expected in Sialkot, Narowal, Lahore, Sheikhupura, Gujranwala, Gujrat, Hafizabad, Jhang and Faisalabad.

 Recent Stories